ckeditor/ckeditor4-docs/docs/guide/dev/features/drop_paste/README.md

 See the following samples for examples of pasting and dropping into editor content:

-* The {@linksdk fileupload#uploading-dropped-and-pasted-images "Uploading Dropped and Pasted Images"} sample.
+* The {@linkexample fileupload#uploading-dropped-and-pasted-images "Uploading Dropped and Pasted Images"} sample.
-* The {@linksdk draganddrop "Drag and Drop Integration"} sample.
+* The {@linkexample draganddrop "Drag and Drop Integration"} sample.
-* The {@linksdk pastefromword "Paste from Word"} sample.
+* The {@linkexample pastefromword "Paste from Word"} sample.

 ## Further Reading